 We have a 52 or 53-week fiscal year ending on the Friday closest to the last day of September.
-Fiscal years 2022 and 2021 each consisted of 52 weeks, and fiscal year 2020 included 53 weeks.
+Fiscal years 2023, 2022 and 2021 each consisted of 52 weeks.
 To offset the effect of holidays, for fiscal years in which there are 53 weeks, we typically include the extra week in the first quarter of our fiscal year.
-Our first quarter of fiscal year 2020, ended January 3, 2020, included 14 weeks.